Cyclops (magazine)

 Cyclops ("The First English Adult Comic Paper") was a comic-strip tabloid published in London in 1970 by former International Times art editor Graham Keen working with Matt Hoffman an American, handling advertising and distribution.
 Published by Innocence & Experience, Cyclops had national distribution and a large print run, but lasted only four issues.

 In addition to reprinting comics by Spain Rodriguez, Vaughn Bodē, and Gilbert Shelton, Cyclops also published original work by U.K. artists like Raymond Lowry, Edward Barker (also called "Edweird"), Mal Dean, David Jarrett, and Australian Martin Sharp, a poster artist from OZ magazine.
 Some early Alex Raymond Flash Gordon comics from the 1930s were reprinted as well.

 Novelist M. John Harrison, who would go on to become an exponent of the British New Wave, and literary editor of New Worlds, scripted comic stories which were illustrated by Richard Glynn Jones.
-American novelist William S. Burroughs scripted The Unspeakable Mr. Hart, illustrated by Malcolm McNeill.
+American novelist William S. Burroughs scripted The Unspeakable Mr. Hart, illustrated by Malcolm Mc Neill.